 The received PSDU bits are assembled into octets, decoded, and presented to the MAC using a series of PHYDATA.indication(DATA) primitive exchanges.
 Any final bits that cannot be assembled into a complete octet

-are considered pad bits and should be discarded.
+are considered pad bits and are discarded.
 After the reception of the final bit of the last PSDU octet, and possible tail and padding bits, the receiver shall be returned to the RX IDLE state, as shown in Figure 22-24.
+A PHY-RXEND.indication(NoError) primitive shall be issued on entry to the RX IDLE state.